victorpengmx/tp/docs/UserGuide.md

 - This command ranks people by decreasing numerical values of priority.
 Hence, a person with priority 10 will be ranked higher (closer to the top of the list) than a person with priority 1.

 <box type="tip">
-Use the `rank` command in Connectify to prioritise your contacts based on current professional needs or project requirements.
+Use the <b>rank<b/> command in Connectify to prioritise your contacts based on current professional needs or project requirements.
 </box>

 **Successful Output**